CommonAccord/FI-SITRA-RuleBookForFairData/Was/GeneralTerms/Original-01.md

 5.1.3.0.sec=The aforementioned capabilities include e.g. the capability to control Data and its processing by being aware of

-5.1.3.1.sec=(i) the origins of the Data (specifically whether the origin is the Party itself, another Party or Third Party);
+5.1.3.1.sec=the origins of the Data (specifically whether the origin is the Party itself, another Party or Third Party);

-5.1.3.2.sec=(ii) the basis for processing Data;
+5.1.3.2.sec=the basis for processing Data;

-5.1.3.3.sec=(iii) the restrictions and limitations that apply to processing Data; and
+5.1.3.3.sec=the restrictions and limitations that apply to processing Data; and

-5.1.3.4.sec=(iv) the rights and restrictions that apply to redistributing or refining Data.
+5.1.3.4.sec=the rights and restrictions that apply to redistributing or refining Data.

 5.1.3.=[G/Z/ol-i/s4]